1. DEBT SOLUTIONS

 If you file for bankruptcy, your creditors can't opt out.
 Plus, they can't continue collection efforts.

 Taxes: The tax treatment of settled debt is complicated, and you should contact a tax professional if you have questions about your specific situation.
 The amount of debt forgiven in a debt settlement may be treated as taxable income.
-However, if you qualify as insolvent (your liabilities are greater than your assets), then the amount of your debt that's forgiven may not be taxable.
+However, if you qualify as insolvent (what you owe is worth more than what you own), then the amount of your debt that's forgiven may not be taxable.

 Impact on credit score: Your credit score could be negatively impacted by participation in a debt settlement program.
 For example, settling for less than the full amount you owe could result in a negative mark on your credit report, impacting your ability to qualify for credit in the near future.